Imagini ale paginilor

 Quin.
 Some of your French crowns have no hair at all, and then you will play bare-fac'd, But, mafters, here are your parts; and I am to intreat you,

-heard to chufe among many
+heard to chufe among many beards, all unnatural.

-1 That is, a head from which
+1 That is, a head from which the hair has fallen in the les THE BALD.

 H 4

 request you, and defire you, to con them by-to-morrow night; and meet me in the palace-wood, a mile without the town, by moon light, there we will rehearfe; for if we meet in the city, we fhall be dog'd with company, and our devices known.
 In the mean time I will draw a bill of properties, fuch as our play wants.
-I pray you, fail me not.
+1 pray you, fail me not.

 Bot.
 We will meet, and there we may rehearse more obfcenely and courageously.
 Take pains, be perfect, adieu.